2002 Stanley Cup playoffs: (1) Detroit Red Wings vs. (2) Colorado Avalanche

 This was the fifth playoff meeting between these two teams, with Colorado winning three of the four previous series.
 They last met in the 2000 Western Conference Semifinals with Colorado winning in five games.
 This was Detroit's seventh Conference Finals appearance.
 They last went to the Western Conference Final in 1998, where they defeated the Dallas Stars in six games.
 This was Colorado's fourth consecutive and eighth appearance in the Conference Finals.
 They last went to the Western Conference Final in the previous year, which they won against the St. Louis Blues in five games.
 Detroit won three of the four games in this year's regular season series.

-Game seven of this series, is the most one-sided game seven score in NHL history, and it started a streak of what is currently seven consecutive losses in game sevens for the Avalanche.
+The Red Wings narrowly defeated the Avalanche in seven games to return to the Finals for the fourth time in the last seven years.
+The seventh game of the series is the most one-sided game seven score in NHL history and it started a streak of what is currently seven consecutive losses in game sevens for the Avalanche.